 Updates to the Hypori Halo Client may automatically add additional capabilities within each group.
-A user can accept (or reject) new permissions to complete any update that includes permissions not in the list above.
+A user must accept new permissions to complete any update that includes permissions not in the list above.

 A user initiates a network connection to the Hypori Virtual Device on the Hypori server by starting the Hypori Halo Client and entering account information.
-After the Hypori Halo Client connects to the Hypori Virtual Device on the Hypori server, the applications the user accesses run on the Hypori Device in the Hypori server, not on the mobile device.
+After the Hypori Halo Client connects to the Hypori Virtual Device on the Hypori server, the applications the user accesses run on the Hypori Device in the Hypori server, not on the Windows desktop, Surface tablet, or laptop.
 The Hypori Halo Client does not listen on any ports for inbound connection requests.
-The Hypori Halo Client interacts only with the Hypori server.
-When a Hypori Device application needs information from a server (such as a map server), the Hypori Device - not the Hypori Halo Client - communicates with the server (which may be an internal, enterprise server).
+The Hypori Halo Client interacts only with the Hypori Virtual Device on the Hypori server.
+When a Hypori Device application needs information from a server (such as a map server), the Hypori Virtual Device - not the Hypori Halo Client - communicates with the server (which may be an internal, enterprise server).

-The TOE does not access any sensitive information repositories as defined by the [PP\APP\v1.4].
+The TOE does not access any sensitive information repositories as defined by the [PP APP v1.4].

-The Hypori Client does not maintain PII.
-Hence, it does not transmit PII over any network.8
+The Hypori Halo Client does not maintain PII.
+Hence, it does not transmit PII over any network.

-6.2.3 FDP\NET\EXT.1
+6.2.3 FDP NET EXT.1